2023 Best Theology & Religious Vocations Schools in Oklahoma

 The average amount in student loans that theology and religious vocations majors at MACU take out is $47,146.

-Read full report on Theology & Religious Vocations at Mid-America Christian University
+Full Theology & Religious Vocations at Mid-America Christian University Report

 Full Theology & Religious Vocations at Oklahoma Wesleyan University Report

-You’ll join some of the best and brightest minds around you if you attend Phillips Theological Seminary.
-The school came in at #3 on this year’s Best Theology & Religious Vocations Schools in Oklahoma list.
-Phillips Theological Seminary is a small private not-for-profit school located in the city of Tulsa.
+You’ll be in good company if you decide to attend Phillips Theological Seminary.
+It ranked #3 on our 2023 Best Theology & Religious Vocations Schools in Oklahoma list.
+Phillips Theological Seminary is a small private not-for-profit school located in the large city of Tulsa.

-Out of the 4 schools in Oklahoma that were part of this year’s ranking, Oral Roberts University landed the # 4 spot on the list.
-Located in the city of Tulsa, ORU is a private not-for-profit college with a small student population.
+The excellent programs at Oral Roberts University helped the school earn the #4 place on this year’s ranking of the best theology and religious vocations schools in Oklahoma.
+Located in the large city of Tulsa, ORU is a private not-for-profit school with a small student population.

 The average amount in student loans that theology and religious vocations majors at ORU take out is $33,115.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $372.

-Explore all the Best Theology & Religious Vocations Schools in the Southwest Area or other specific states within that region.
+Explore all the Best Theology & Religious Vocations Colleges in the Southwest Area or other specific states within that region.

 Theology & Religious Vocations Majors to Study